 • A notice from the Graduate Studies Associate Dean will be sent to the student through the SPA platform.
 The letter reiterates the requirements and timeline included in the major professor and Graduate Advisor comments.

 • Students are not disqualified for receiving an unsatisfactory SPA, but may be eligible for a program recommendation of disqualification if they do not meet the requirements for satisfactory progress outlined in the faculty comments and Associate Dean notice.
 More information about the criteria and process are available on the Disqualification webpage.

 Student Acknowledgement and Comments

 Graduate students will have access to view all reports (interim and annual).
 They will be given the opportunity to acknowledge the assessment, but if they do not do so within two weeks, the report will route accordingly.
 All graduate students can provide comments to their faculty and/or to Graduate Studies.
 If they wish to share comments with Graduate Studies only, they can select this option and their comments will be hidden from the program.
 The option allows graduate students to report issues or concerns directly to Graduate Studies.

 Suggestions for Graduate Students

-- Prepare any questions you have related to your goals or your professor’s / advisor’s expectations for you.
+- Prepare any questions you have related to your goals or your professor’s / Advisor’s expectations for you.

 - As you reflect on the meeting, you can acknowledge the assessment or add comments to the final assessment.
-If you are concerned about your progress or the expectations outlined in the assessment, schedule an appointment with your Senior Academic Advisor.
+If you are concerned about your progress or the expectations outlined in the assessment, schedule an appointment with a Senior Academic Advisor.